llendway/github_for_collaboration/github_for_collaboration.md

 * Run the following code with some minor changes.
 The `user.name` is your Git username.
 This can be different from your GitHub username, although it might be a good idea to just keep it the same.
 The `user.email` *MUST* be the same as your GitHub user email.

-# Create your first repo
+# Create our first repo

 # Pull --> Commit --> Push ... (and Communication)